 This tooth whitening system is also enamel-safe and was specifically designed to whiten teeth without causing sensitivity.

 Colgate's advanced teeth whitening kit only requires 10 minutes of your day.
 After just 10 days of use, you'll have noticeably whiter teeth.
+If you're a fan of using the same brand, Colgate also has the leading whitening toothpaste and mouthwash on the market.

 The results of a whitening treatment depend on the user's diet and lifestyle.
 Several factors can impact tooth discoloration, including eating certain foods, smoking, certain medications, age, and genetics can impact teeth whitening.
 These factors are why results can vary after using an LED tooth whitening system.